Curricular Practical Training

 Curricular Practical Training (CPT) is practical work experience for F-1 students either required of all students in a specific degree program or, alternatively, listed in the course catalogue as offering credit that directly counts towards degree credit requirements.
 This might, but will not always, include for-credit internships and cooperative education programs.
 In certain cases, it may also include independent study and/or graduate research.

-Academic Units (schools or academic departments) determine whether to incorporate practical training into the curriculum and stipulate when students may pursue practical training.
+Academic Units (schools, academic departments or registrars) determine whether to incorporate practical training into the curriculum and stipulate when students may pursue practical training.
 F-1 students in programs that do not have the option of practical training for credit are not eligible for CPT.
 Not all programs give credit for practical training or allow for paid practical training.

 CPT is available only prior to completion of the academic program.
 CPT employment may not delay completion of the academic program.
 Undergraduate students must have declared their major prior to applying for CPT.
 CPT is not approved for minors.
-F-1 students interested in acquiring CPT authorization are required to attend an Off-Campus Employment Workshop to learn the regulatory requirements and authorization procedure.
+F-1 students interested in acquiring CPT authorization should first complete the online Off-Campus Workshop (hosted on Canvas) to learn the regulatory requirements and authorization procedure.
+See the "How to Apply for CPT" section below for instructions on how to access the workshop.

 F-1 students eligible for CPT are: